Forever the Sickest Kids (album): Release

 The first single released from the album, "Keep On Bringing Me Down", was released on September 14, 2010.
 The track listing and album artwork were later revealed on the band's website when the album was made available for pre-order.
 On their tour during December, the band began to perform the songs "I Guess You Can Say Things Are Getting Pretty Serious" and "Life of the Party."
 On February 10, 2011, the band released an instrumental version of the track, "What Happened to Emotion?
 (Killing Me)" on their official YouTube account.
 Five days later, the track "Forever Girl" was also released from their YouTube account.
-On February 27, the group made their self-titled studio album available for streaming on MySpace.
+On February 26, the group made their self-titled studio album available for streaming on MySpace.
 On April 5, "I Guess You Can Say Things Are Getting Pretty Serious" was released as the second single and was sent for radio airplay.
 A music video for the song was released by the band in June.
 On June 26, the track "Summer Song" was released as the third single and was also followed by a music video on July 5.
 The group released "King for a Day" for digital download as the first promotional single.
+A Japanese bonus track edition of the album features "Get Over Yourself", which was previously released on their MySpace page on March 23, 2010, as a free download.

 Garrison's departure was announced on January 10, 2011, stating he wanted to "pursue other opportunities."
 Stewart's announcement of leaving the band was put on his Twitter account on September 22, 2011.
 The band later confirmed his departure, due to his recent marriage.
 The band's friend and crew member, Rico Garcia, became a touring member to replace Stewart during performances.
 The band later stated that Garrison and Stewart had both planned on heading back to college as further reasons for leaving the band.
 In October, the group headlined a tour in the UK.
 The group also supported Simple Plan on their headlining US tour in October and November.
 In September 2012, the group performed at the Bazooka Rocks Festival in the Philippines.

 This would also be the group's last Motown album before the label was separated from Universal Motown Records, shutting down Universal Motown Republic Group in the process.